exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 - take that latest block and its precommit messages
 - take the proof structure that proves the correctness of the service table, in this case the table of our Timestamping service.
-This operation checks whether the table of a certain service is included into the blockchain network.
+This operation checks whether the table of a certain service is included into the blockchain.
 - return proofs of the latest block and the Timestamping service table.

 The second block contains the operations that prove the correctness of the